-It’s boating season!
-Well almost.
-For a lot of people, this year’s boating season may be postponed.
+It’s boating season, gather your boating equipment and hit the water!
 As the weather gets warmer, everyone at Wavve Boating is thinking only of getting on the water as fast as possible.
-Unfortunately, this year it won’t be so fast.
-We’ve decided to be as ready as possible when the all-clear arrives.
+It’s not quite the boating season at the Wavve office, but we’ve decided to be as ready as possible when the all-clear arrives.

 So we’re stocking up the boat, checking it twice and cleaning it up real nice.
 We thought you might be interested in what we consider essentials for boating.
 And don’t worry, it’s not ANOTHER list of boating safety equipment.

 The Top Essential Boating Safety Equipment

 Ok, so I lied.
 But stick with me, and we’ll get to the good stuff soon enough.
 I only want to mention the essential safety gear.